programmatom/PhotoMunger/index.md

 ![Geometry edge guides](image11.jpg)

 - Adjust the edges to match the page.
 The corners (1) can be dragged to appropriate locations.
 The line position can be shifted by dragging the rectangular widget shown at (2).
-Finally, the angle of the line change changed by dragging the circular widget shown at (3).
+Finally, the angle of the line can be changed by dragging the circular widget shown at (3).

 - Exit the geometry adjustment mode by pressing the same button used to enter it.
 After a couple of seconds the display will be updated with the new geometry adjustment.